 The owner of a San Francisco saloon yearns to rank among the upper crust of Nob Hill.
-When he begins romancing a wealthy socialite it looks like he may have his entree into high society. ...
-See full summary »
+When he begins romancing a wealthy socialite it looks like he may have his entry into high society.
+The...

 The owner of a San Francisco saloon yearns to rank among the upper crust of Nob Hill.
-When he begins romancing a wealthy socialite it looks like he may have his entree into high society.
+When he begins romancing a wealthy socialite it looks like he may have his entry into high society.
 The pretty star of his saloon's show, however, wants to make sure he stays on the Barbary Coast.
 Written by

 Daniel Bubbeo <email@example.com>

 11 of 13 people found this review helpful.